 AI Video Aspect Crop Wrong on Export

-Subject's head is cut off or composition is wrong on export to 9:16 / 1:1 / 16:9.
-Fix by generating at target ratio, padding before re-frame, or using auto-reframe tools.
+Subject's head is cut off or composition breaks on export to 9:16 / 1:1 / 16:9.
+Fix by generating natively at the target ratio, using Premiere Auto Reframe or DaVinci Smart Reframe to track the subject, or padding with smart bars.

-You generated a 16:9 clip in Runway and exported a 9:16 vertical version for TikTok or Reels.
-The platform’s auto-crop took the center column and now the subject’s head is cropped off, or two people in the wide shot are now framed half-off-screen.
-The video is unusable for the target platform without manual re-framing.
-Fix it by generating natively at the target ratio when possible, padding with smart bars when not, or using Premiere’s Auto Reframe to track the subject.
+You generated a 16:9 clip in Runway and exported a 9:16 vertical for TikTok or Reels.
+The platform’s auto-crop took the center column, and now the subject’s head is sliced off, or the two people in the wide shot are each framed half-off-screen.
+The clip is unusable on the target platform without manual re-framing.

 Common causes